39 Museums in Salvador: Discover the history and culture of Bahia

 Terreiro de Jesus Afro-Brazilian Museum

-The museum exhibits a variety of items in various rooms, including:
+The museum displays a variety of items in several rooms, including

 • Furniture;

-Among the objects on display are African sculptures, masks, textiles, ceramics, ornaments and musical instruments, all brought directly from African countries and linked to the daily lives of their peoples.
-In addition, the collection brings together objects of Brazilian origin related to Afro-Brazilian religion, reinforcing the connection between the continents.
+Among the objects on display are African sculptures, masks, textiles, ceramics, ornaments and musical instruments, all brought directly from African countries and associated with the daily life of their peoples.
+The collection also includes objects of Brazilian origin related to the Afro-Brazilian religion, reinforcing the link between the continents.

 Museu Afro Brasileiro Terreiro de Jesus